Discounted Cash Flow Calculation for NSEI:DOLLAR using 2 Stage Free Cash Flow to Equity Model

 been around for and insider trading.

-Mr. Vinod Kumar Gupta has been the Managing Director of Parenteral Drug (India) Limited since January 1, 2004.
+Mr. Vinod Kumar Gupta served as Managing Director of Parenteral Drug (India) Limited since January 1, 2004 until February 27, 2019.
 Mr. Gupta has been the Managing Director at Dollar Industries Limited since March 30, 1996 and also serves as its Chief Executive Officer.
 He serves as the Chief Operating officer of Projects at AEZ Infratech Private Limtied.
 He served as Managing Director of Parenteral Drug (India) Ltd. since 1992.
 He has almost 36 years of working experience of various business activities including experience in pharmaceutical industry.
 He has his own consultancy firm and has an extensive and fulfilling tenure with several Modi group companies.
-He serves as a Director of Parenteral Drug (India) Ltd. He has been a Director of Dollar Industries Limited since March 30, 1996.
+He served as a Director of Parenteral Drug (India) Ltd until February 27, 2019.
+He has been a Director of Dollar Industries Limited since March 30, 1996.
 He has been Non-Executive & Independent Director of Eurotex Industries and Exports Limited., since March 29, 2007.
 He served as an Independent Director of Eurotex Industries and Exports Limited., since March 29, 2007.
 Mr. Gupta holds B.Tech and MBA from University of Virginia.

 Vinod's compensation has been consistent with company performance over the past year.